nodejs/node-v0.x-archive/doc/api/child_processes.markdown

 in the child.
 After disconnecting it is no longer possible to send messages.
 An alternative way to check if you can send messages is to see if the `child.connected` property is `true`.

+### Event: 'independent'

+When using the `.independent()` method, this event will emit after all file descriptor connections with child has been closed.

 ### child.stdin